 The cruise, with its indoor and outdoor seating arrangement, is thoroughly enjoyed by visitors.
 Apart from catching sight of whales and dolphins, you are certain to spot many harbor seals and sea lions.

-Also, you get to enjoy and experience San Diego county’s Pacific Ocean coastline.
-So, one way or the other, you will definitely enjoy your time.
+Also, you can enjoy and experience San Diego County’s Pacific Ocean coastline.
+So, one way or the other, you will enjoy your time.

 5. Enjoy at the Mission Beach & Pacific Beach